In a pre-earthquake photo, a GPS receiver and antenna sit atop a roof in Port-au-Prince, Haiti.

 News story originally written on January 25, 2010

 A team of scientists from the United States was invited to visit Haiti in late January 2010 to look into the cause of the magnitude 7 earthquake that happened there.
-While there, the geologists will collect important data to assess whether the quake could trigger another major event to the east or west of Port-au-Prince, Haiti's capital.
+While there, the geologists will collect important data to decide if the earthquake could trigger another major event Port-au-Prince, Haiti's capital.

-Eric Calais, a Purdue University geophysicist leading the team, said that most aftershocks occur within weeks of the initial quake and that the team urgently needs to get to the site to make a detailed assessment before crucial geological information disappears.
+Eric Calais, a Purdue University geophysicist leading the team, said that most aftershocks occur within a few weeks of the first earthquake.
+Because of this, the team needs to get to the site to study it before important geological information is lost.

-This research team has been studying the faults in this area for five years using GPS markers that determine what is happening to faults underground.
+This research team has been studying the faults in this area for five years.
 In their upcoming research they will find and map the area of the fault that ruptured, resurvey the existing GPS markers, and install 10 new continuous GPS sites to monitor the changes that will occur in the years to come as Earth's crust readjusts.

 Shop Windows to the Universe Science Store!